unifiedjs/collective/organizations.md

 The collective dictates that organization teams set up several meta projects.
 These projects and their requirements are as follows:

+###### `governance`

+The `governance` project documents how the organization is governed.
+The governance project links to different policies from the collective, and states where and how organization policies deviate.

 ###### `.github`

 The `.github` project contains community health files for the organization.
 This project has a special name supported by GitHub to provide default community health files for a whole organization.
-As the unified collective organizations typically consists of many projects, it makes sense to maintain them in one place instead of in every project.
+As unified collective organizations typically consists of many projects, having defaults makes sense.
 Other projects may overwrite these files.

-It should include:
+It should include the following health files:

 *   `.github/ISSUE_TEMPLATE/*.md`:
     Templates that guide new issues ([example][c-issue])